Best places to stay in the Outer Banks

-are seeing a glimpse of Corolla’s history.
-The horses are descendants of Spanish mustangs, from as long ago as 16th-Century shipwrecks.
+Twenty-four miles of tranquil shoreline make Corolla a favorite spot for families.
+If you catch a glance of the magnificent wild horses running along the shore, you are seeing a glimpse of Corolla’s history.
+The horses are descendants of Spanish mustangs, from as long ago as 16th-century shipwrecks.
 Learn more at the Corolla Wild Horse Museum.

 Sunrise.
-Outer Banks, NC
+Outer Banks, North Carolina

-Named for the plentiful waterfowl quacking around the area since 1800s, the resort town of Duck is bound to charm.
+Named for the plentiful waterfowl quacking around the area since the 1800s, the resort town of Duck is bound to charm.
 Wide beaches scattered with shells are a kid favorite, and while there is no public access to the beach here, Duck vacation house renters enjoy access.

-Kitty Hawk, NC
+Kitty Hawk, North Carolina

 Whether the town of Kitty Hawk is named after a Native American word for a place to hunt geese or an old English name for a dragonfly, people love this beach community for its natural beauty and friendly character.
-History fans know that the Wright Brothers experimented with their flying machines in Kitty Hawk before making the first powered flight four miles south at what is now Kill Devil Hills.
+History fans know that the Wright Brothers experimented with their flying machines in Kitty Hawk before making the first powered flight 4miles south at what is now Kill Devil Hills.

 Beach homes.
-Nags Head, NC
+Nags Head, North Carolina

 With 11 miles of oceanfront and pristine beaches, Nags Head offers plenty of leisure options for everyone.
 Old cedar shake beach cottages in the Historic District set the picturesque scene, while Gallery Row appeals to art lovers.
-The bold black and white horizontal stripes of the 150-foot-high Bodie Island Lighthouse make a great photo opportunity!
+The bold black-and-white horizontal stripes of the 150-foot-high Bodie Island Lighthouse make for a great photo opportunity!
 Go fishing from one of the piers, tee off from the Nags Head Golf Links championship course, or hit the hiking and bird-watching trails in Nags Head Woods Preserve.

 Kill Devil Hills

 Wright Brothers National Memorial.
-Kill Devil, NC
+Kill Devil, North Carolina

-Kill Devil Hills earned its place in history as the place where Wilbur and Orville Wright achieved the world’s first successful airplane flight on a cold December day in 1903.
+Kill Devil Hills earned its place in history as the location where Wilbur and Orville Wright achieved the world’s first successful airplane flight on a cold December day in 1903.
 The Wright Brothers National Memorial celebrates the event with a 60-foot granite monument on top of Big Kill Devil Hill and a visitor center.
 Kill Devil Hills beaches invite you to surf, hunt for crabs, or go fishing by boat or from Avalon Pier.

 Many legends exist about how Kill Devil Hills got its name.
 Ask a local, and sit back for their own version of the story that includes tales of pirates and shipwrecks.

 Bodie Island Lighthouse.
-Hatteras Island, NC
+Hatteras Island, North Carolina

 Cape Hatteras is a treasure trove for people who enjoy nature.
 More than 400 species of birds fly through the Cape Hatteras National Seashore.
 White-tail deer can be seen in Buxton Woods, and the dark night skies make this a prime spot for star-gazing.
-The sparkling sands of Cape Hatteras also attract fans of water sports from surfing to wind surfing to scuba diving, while the long sandbar of Buxton’s Cape Point is a popular surf fishing destination.
+The sparkling sands of Cape Hatteras also attract fans of water sports, from surfing to windsurfing to scuba diving, while the long sandbar of Buxton’s Cape Point is a popular surf-fishing destination.

-Cape Hatteras includes the villages of Buxton, Avon, Frisco, Hatteras, Rodanthe, Salvo and Waves.
+Cape Hatteras includes the villages of Buxton, Avon, Frisco, Hatteras, Rodanthe, Salvo, and Waves.

 Wright Brothers Memorial.
-Outer Banks, NC
+Outer Banks, North Carolina

 Ocracoke Lighthouse is the oldest operating lighthouse in North Carolina, built in 1868.
-Blackbeard the Pirate had his camp nearby and he is now rumored to haunt the island.
+Blackbeard the pirate had his camp nearby, and he is now rumored to haunt the island.
 Learn more about him at the Teach’s Hole pirate exhibit.